BobaBoard/boba-docs/src/content/docs/development/boba-backend/APIs/testing-endpoints.md

 ---
+title: How to test endpoints
+sidebar:
-sidebar_position: 3
+  order: 3
 ---

-# How to test endpoints

 This document defines how to write tests for BobaBoard's REST API endpoints.